 Members of the public are welcome to attend in person or online.
 Please contact the Clerk for the Zoom link if you wish to participate in the Public Session.

-The Agenda will be published here and on the noticeboard at the Council Office by Friday December 8th.
+The Agenda will be published here and on the noticeboard at the Council Office ahead of the Meeting.